sigma512/outlearn-culture-homework/modules/hubspot-culture-code.md

 <!-- @section -->
 # What's This Code?
 HubSpot is a very successful company that has been notable from the start as having strong views on culture.
-They are also based in Boston and are a fellow General Catalyst portfolio company that has generated a lot of buzz and had significant financial success.
-We should be aware of what they up to.
+They are also based in Boston and they are a fellow General Catalyst portfolio company that is about 8 years ahead of us.
+Given the similarities, we should all study them pretty closely.

 The HubSpot executive team freely attributes many elements of their culture to the classic [Netflix culture deck](http://www.slideshare.net/reed2001/culture-1798664), but they have refined and added many attributes that are borrowed from other company cultures or are unique to them.
-We are including HubSpot here as a Netflix cultural derivative that has met with some market success, but also had a few detractors.
 <!-- @link, "url" : "https://www.evernote.com/l/AAMmvxIx1x1AtoCK6dsru3loiwxcufqItFM", "text": "Read the HubSpot Culture Code." -->

 <!-- @multipleChoice -->